JoriPeterson/koroibos/README.md

 ### Description

 This is a 48 hour code challenge to build an Olympics Analytics tracker.
 It includes historical data from the 2016 Summer Games.
-Currently, five endpoints are built out for all olympians, youngest_olympian, oldest_olympians, olympian_stats and all events.
+Currently, five main endpoints are built out for all olympians, youngest_olympian, oldest_olympians, olympian_stats and all events.
+Additionally, find and find_all endpoints have been added to find Olympians by their attributes.

 This application is built in Ruby on Rails and deployed to Heroku [here](https://intense-lake-33626.herokuapp.com/api/v1/olympians)